Gorka Gorosabel: Career

 Born in San Sebastián, Gipuzkoa, Basque Country, Gorosabel joined Real Sociedad's youth sides from Añorga KKE.
 He made his senior debut with the C-team on 14 October 2023, coming on as a late substitute in a 1–0 Segunda Federación home loss to Barakaldo CF.

 Gorosabel scored his first senior goal on 1 March 2025, netting the C's equalizer in a 2–1 away win over Arenas Club de Getxo.
 He first appeared with the reserves on 19 April, replacing Alex Marchal in a 1–0 Primera Federación loss at CD Lugo.

 A starter in the first leg of the promotion play-off finals against Gimnàstic de Tarragona, Gorosabel scored the opener in the 3–1 win at the Nou Estadi Costa Daurada; it was only his fourth appearances with the B's during the season, as the club achieved promotion to Segunda División.

 Gorosabel made his professional debut on 17 August 2025, starting in a 1–0 home win over Real Zaragoza.

 Personal life

-Gorosabel's older brother Jakes is also a footballer.
-A forward, he too was groomed at the Txuri-urdin.
+Gorosabel's older brother Jakes and their father Joseba were also footballers.
+Both forwards, they were also groomed at the Txuri-urdin.